minetest-mods/throwing/README.md

     - self: the arrow entity table (it allows you to hack a lot!)
     - If it fails, it should return: false[, reason]
-  * on_throw(pos, thrower, next_index, data, self) (optional): callback function: on_throw:
+  * on_throw(self, pos, thrower, itemstack, index, data) (optional): callback function: on_throw:
     - pos: the position from where the arrow is throw (which a bit higher than the hitter position)
     - thrower: an ObjectRef to the thrower player
     - next_index: the index next to the arrow in the "main" inventory
     - data: a data table associated to the entity where you can store what you want
     - self: the arrow entity table
-    - If the arrow shouldn't be throw, it should return false.
+    - If the arrow shouldn't be thrown, it should return false.
   * on_throw_sound (optional, there is a default sound, specify "" for no sound): sound to be played when the arrow is throw
-  * on_hit_fails(pos, thrower, data, self) (optional): callback function called if the hit failed (e.g. because on_hit returned false or because the area was protected)
+  * on_hit_fails(self, pos, thrower, data) (optional): callback function called if the hit failed (e.g. because on_hit returned false or because the area was protected)
 ]]

 -- Example: